10 Interesting Facts About Learning

 However, there are no definite ways or methods to inculcate this habit in your child.
 As a parent, you need to recognise her skills and talents and encourage her curiosity about the world and the environment around her.

-We give you some interesting facts about learning that will make you look at the process in a new way and help you decide on how to encourage your child.
+We give you some interesting facts about learning and studying that will make you look at the process in a new way and help you decide on how to encourage your child.